azzumw/MuzzApp/README.md

 #### Issues:

-1. Unit Testing: while implementing [ChatViewModelTest](https://github.com/azzumw/MuzzApp/blob/master/app/src/test/java/com/example/muzzapp/ui/chat/ChatViewModelTest.kt) I am facing an issue with possibly
-   Live-Data updates.
-   At this point in time, I haven't had the chance to investigate
-2. Toolbar Title: changes when the user switches the user.
-This currently has conflict with [ChatFragmentTest](https://github.com/azzumw/MuzzApp/blob/master/app/src/androidTest/java/com/example/muzzapp/ui/chat/ChatFragmentTest.kt) (error: ClassCastException) due to FragmentActivity being casted as
-   MainActivity, and hence why the function setScreenTitle() of [ChatFragment.kt](https://github.com/azzumw/MuzzApp/blob/master/app/src/main/java/com/example/muzzapp/ui/chat/ChatFragment.kt) is commented out.
+1. Toolbar Title: changes when the user switches the user.
+This currently has conflict with [ChatFragmentTest](https://github.com/azzumw/MuzzApp/blob/master/app/src/androidTest/java/com/example/muzzapp/ui/chat/ChatFragmentTest.kt) (error: ClassCastException) due to FragmentActivity being casted as MainActivity, and hence why the function setScreenTitle() of [ChatFragment.kt](https://github.com/azzumw/MuzzApp/blob/master/app/src/main/java/com/example/muzzapp/ui/chat/ChatFragment.kt) is commented out.
 This will work, but it will break the fragment test.
 Again due to the laack of time, I have not investigated it.